eventnetusa/eventnet/src/_vip/walmart-storefront.md

   * Reporting
 content_section:
   - text_block_markdown: >-
-      #### EventNetUSA is a recognized Walmart experiential marketing company
+      #### EventNetUSA, founded in 1976, is a recognized Walmart experiential
-      ready to activate at over 3,500 stores across the country.
+      marketing company ready to activate at over 3,500 stores across the country.

       #### Offering brands an opportunity to reach consumers where they shop, in